foostan/crkbd/corne-cherry/doc/v2/buildguide_en.md

 To check the operation, first insert the firmware for crkbd into ProMicro by referring to the "Firmware" chapter below (be sure to insert it on both sides).

-To check the operation, connect the left hand side to the PC with MicroUSB and connect the left hand side and the right hand side with the TRS cable.
+To check the operation,
+connect the left hand side to the PC with MicroUSB, and connect the left hand side and the right hand side with the TRS cable.
 Since there may be defects such as jacks, be sure to connect the left and right instead of one by one before checking the operation.
 If it is done correctly so far, if you short the pad to attach the PCB socket with tweezers etc., the key pressed on the OLED module will be displayed.